 - Step X: Weighted One-Armed Pull-ups

 The chin-up is a vertical pulling exercise.The pull-up tutorial above covers the same progression that a chin-up provides.
 The only difference: you grip the bar with your palms facing towards you.
 This movement trains everything the pull-up does, except at slightly different angles.
 This also focuses more on the biceps and “elbow flexion” that aids lifting objects from the ground with palms facing up.
-Think lifting boxes and other heavy objects off the floor.
-Combined with squatting, this exercise will let you lift anything you need to lift!
+Think lifting boxes and other heavy objects off the floor

 - Step 1A: Leg Assisted Chin-ups, or